lishuang0809/StochOpt-py-SL/README.md

 # Stochastic-Variance-Reduced-Newton-Methods
 ---

 We provide here the implementations of two stochastic Newton-type algorithms to solve the finite-sum minimization problem in Machine learning, *Stochastic Averaging  Newton Method(SAN)*.
-Currently our implementations support only (generalized)linear models.
-For loss function, logistic loss is provided for binary classification problems and pseudo-huber/L2 loss is supported for regression problems.
-To compare our algorithms with the SOTA, we also provides our codes for [SAG][sag], [SVRG][svrg] and [Stochastic Newton][snm].
+Currently our implementations support only (generalized) linear models.
+For the loss function, logistic loss is provided for binary classification problems and pseudo-huber/L2 loss is supported for regression problems.
+To benchmark our algorithms, we also provide code for [SAG][sag], [SVRG][svrg] and [Stochastic Newton][snm].

 ## Package Requirements